onyx-platform/onyx/doc/user-guide/internal-design.md

 #### Virtual Peer

 A Virtual Peer refers to a single peer process running on a single physical machine.
 Each virtual peer spawns about 15 threads to support itself since it is a pipelined process.
-The Coordinator sees all virtual peers as equal, whether they are on the same physical peer or not.
-Virtual peers *never* communicate with each other - they only communicate with the Coordinator.
+All virtual peers are equal, whether they are on the same physical machine or not.
+Virtual peers *never* communicate with each other - they communicate with the log and HornetQ.

 #### ZooKeeper